This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Physical therapy may be recommended if the skin over a joint is burned .
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

-You may need to change your bandages at least once a day at home.
+You may need to change your bandages at least 1 time each day at home.
 Follow your healthcare provider's instructions for caring for your burn.
-He may recommend the following:
+He or she may recommend the following:

 - Apply cream or ointment to the burn with a cotton swab.
 Place a nonstick bandage over your burn.